 DON'T TAKE IT AT FACE VALUE

 By now everyone has heard that if you have an injury claim, you should lay off social media.
 Facebook, Twitter, Instagram and LinkedIn are verboten.
 But there's a big difference between what we know and what we actually do.
 Insurance companies and their defence lawyers know all about our human weakness and our online craving.
 As a Plaintiff's lawyer, it is rare to show up at a Discovery and not be asked for screen captures of my client's social media accounts.
-25 year old car accident victim?
+25 year old car crash victim?
 Get her Instagram.
 65 year old slip and fall grandmother?
 Get her Facebook.
 It's now a standard in the defence lawyer's toolbox.
 And when Plaintiffs' lawyers refuse, motions are brought before our Courts.

 Defence lawyers want the good stuff.
 Their hope is after surviving a severe car crash, the nightmare of multiple broken bones, years of painful medical treatments, the end of your career, mortgage foreclosure and impending personal bankruptcy, that you're still churning out happy pics online showing how much you love life and how fab you looked last Saturday night.
 And yes, some injured people do just that.
 Given the nature of social media, it really shouldn't be that shocking.
 It's no head-shaker.